Road Maintenance Activities

 This process involves a contractor pulverizing the existing asphalt in to a 3-inch minus material then adding dry Portland cement to the surface.
 This matter is then mixed with water to a depth of 8-10 inches.
 A 3 shot bituminous surface treatment is added to the road surface.
 This process does require that we close the road to local traffic only due to a curing time of about 2 weeks.
 Weight restrictions are in force during this period of time.

 Chip sealing is the most common resurfacing method in Spokane County.
 Chip Sealing is usually used to pave long stretches of rural roads, but has also been used on urban roads with success.
-Emulsified oil is applied to the road surface, with road chips added on top.
-There may be some minor delays during the application.
-This process helps seal the road and provides a new riding surface.
-To view a map of scheduled chip sealing routes, please link to: Chip Seal Status Map
+Visit our Chip Seal page for in depth information on the process and to view a map of scheduled chip sealing routes here:: Chip Seal

 A new process that coats standard rock chips with 1% oil at the hot mix plant.
 These pre-coated chips bind together better than the non-coated chips when applied to the road with hot asphalt oil.
 We expect this method to use fewer chips and less asphalt oil.
 This road surface will produce less dust and fly rock for area drivers.
 The road can be swept and striped in the same day.

 This process is used to rejuvenate the asphalt surface which degrades and oxidizes with time due to environmental and other conditions.
 The fog seal is applied to the surface with a small amount of emulsified oil (50% diluted with water).
 The oil fills in the crevices and small cracks and helps to extend the life of the existing pavement.